 Aurangabad: Congress' Shelke wins election for ZP president

-Fresh election was held on Saturday after earlier election on Friday had resulted in a tie.
-Shelke, a Congress member, was official candidate of the Congress, NCP and Shiv Sena's Maha Vikas Aghadi.
+The fresh election was held on Saturday after an earlier election on Friday had resulted in a tie.
+Shelke, a Congress member, was the official candidate of the Congress, NCP and Shiv Sena's Maha Vikas Aghadi.

 Gaikwad got 32 votes, defeating Sena's Shubhangi Kaje who got 28 votes.
 ZP member Sheetal Bansod was not allowed to cast vote as she turned up late.

-Dongaokar said she was going to challenge the presiding officers's decision to adjourn the voting procedure on Friday on the ground of disorder in the House.
-"I had won yesterday," she claimed..
+Dongaokar said she was going to challenge the presiding officers' decision to adjourn the voting procedure on Friday on the ground of disorder in the House.
+"I had won yesterday," she claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)